spider-gazelle/secure-remote-password/README.md

 ## HomeKit Accessory Protocol Specification (HAP)

-Additional classes for handling HomeKit are included, these changes are made to the SRP protocol:
+HomeKit authentication is supported when using SHA-512, these changes are made to the SRP protocol:

 - SHA-512 is used as the hash function, replacing SHA-1
 - The Modulus, N, and Generator, g, are specified by the 3072-bit group of [RFC 5054](https://tools.ietf.org/html/rfc5054)
 - The match, M, hash calculation is not padded

+These changes improve security and are used as defaults

 ## References